lauslim12/provisions/README.md

 - `dotfiles` contains my personal dotfiles for `iTerm2`, `oh-my-zsh`, `vscode`, and ordinary Terminal dotfiles.
 - `scripts` contains useful scripts for performing utility matters, such as updating Homebrew cleanly.
-- `setup` contains Ansible files in order to provision / setup a device for the first time.
+- `setup` contains a script in order to provision / setup a device.

 ## Notes

 Some notes to keep in mind before provisioning your device:

 - Make sure you get a PC with Intel processors.
 Homebrew (for Linux) does not support ARM processors.
-- You have to use either Darwin/Debian-based Linux.
+Please use either MacOS or the Debian family.
 - I am a 'minimalist' developer.
 I don't really have any personal configurations other than the synchronized one in Visual Studio Code and my simple dotfiles.
 - We keep everything simple in local machine, and we can use Docker if we need more complicated tools (databases, caches, etcetera).
+- The provisioning process is kept sane, that it, no files/lines will be changed if they already exist.
 - Several `zsh` themes are available through `oh-my-zsh`.

 ## Preparations